 What work values do I have?

 A work value may sound like a simple thing, but it goes far beyond making money and earning a paycheck.
 What kind of projects do you enjoy?
 Do you prefer to work within a group or do you prefer to perform more independently?
 Do you like the rush of quick decision-making or do you prefer to sit back and analyze a situation slowly?
 Different degrees and career paths require different skill sets.

 A personal inventory is not complicated -- but it is worthwhile.
-Taking the time to look at the goals you want out of your college degree prior to enrolling will help you better choose the type of degree, and career path, that ultimately suit you best.
+Taking an online course in subjects that are of interest to you as well spending the time to look at the goals you want out of your college degree prior to enrolling will help you better choose the type of degree, and career path, that ultimately suit you best.

 Ready to get started?
 Try a StraighterLine Free Trial today and take that first step back to school.